hizo9/object_detection/README.md

 ###

 ## Object Detection
-a simple program that detects objects
+a simple program that detects common objects

 <br>